 Natural elements are ineffective against steel temporary fencing and pre-galvanised steel fencing is resistant to rust.
 So once a structure is up, it requires no weather-related repair.

 A quality galvanised steel temporary fencing panel will not require much maintenance or repairs.
-Again the galvanised steel is resistant to rust and provided fittings (screws, hinges, welds etc) are also galvanised your fence will give you many years.
+Again the galvanised steel is resistant to rust and as provided fittings (screws, hinges, welds etc) are also galvanised, your fence will give you many years.

 Galvanised steel fencing tends to be more expensive up-front.
-However, once that initial investment is made there is little to no ongoing costs for the future of the fencing.
-In the long run galvanised steel temporary fencing is more cost-effective.
+However, once that initial investment is made there are little to no ongoing costs for the future of the fencing.
+In the long run galvanised steel building site hoarding is more cost-effective.

-Galvanised Steel Temporary Fencing provides a strong, sturdy and reliable barrier between your site and the public ensuring that no unwanted visitors have access to your site.
+Galvanised steel temporary fencing provides a strong, sturdy and reliable barrier between your construction site and the public ensuring that no unwanted visitors have access to your building site.

-Remember to always choose quality over quantity, you want to feel confident that your temporary fencing will provide the safety barrier that you require.
+Remember to always choose quality over quantity, you want to feel confident that your building site hoarding will provide the safety barrier that you require.

 |Timber Hoarding||Galvanised Steel|

 |Durability||Not as durable.
 Can become warped over time when exposed to different weather conditions.||Very durable.
 Galvanised steel is resistant to rust and will not warp.|

 |Maintenance||Ongoing repair and maintenance to keep the fence intact and strong.||Won’t require much maintenance or repair.|